Minors & Certificates

 What is Women's, Gender, & Sex Studies?

 Women's, gender, and sexuality studies is an interdisciplinary program that explores the complexity of human experiences and lives.
-Through a broad range of subjects, women’s studies raises questions about gender, race, sexual identity, nationality and social , focusing particularly on their intersections.
+Through a broad range of subjects, women’s studies raises questions about gender, race, sexual identity, nationality and social class, focusing particularly on their intersections.
 Women's, gender, and sexuality studies also examines women’s roles and achievements historically and cross-culturally.
 This program of study challenges stereotypes and inequalities, promotes critical thinking and self-awareness and empowers individuals to work for social change.

 Attention to the intersections between theory and practice is at the heart of women's, gender, and sexuality studies.
 As an interdisciplinary course of study, women’s studies calls for a range of verbal, analytic and critical skills, as well as the ability to integrate different modes of scholarly inquiry.
 Students with a keen interest in literature, social science or critical analysis can also focus their work in elective courses.